THG-Headless/thg-altitude-docs/src/content/docs/platform/v2.1.0/guides/create-a-spa-site.md

 ## 1. Setup Edge Configuration

 First set up your Altitude.yaml file to use `static` as a rendering type.
-This will let us know that you're project has pre-built the HTML required to serve a page.
+This will let us know that your project has pre-built the HTML required to serve a page.

 **`altitude.yaml`**